binhanle/eem202a-project/README.md

 - Loic Maxwell

 ## Abstract
 Popular streaming services, such as YouTube and Twitch, often receive reports of video and audio offsets from their users.
 However, from their end, the server-side video and audio files are perfectly synchronized, and latencies are actually introduced unpredictably before both video and audio are outputted from these users’ edge devices.
 Those latencies are often non-deterministic and can only truly be resolved by performing a real-time analysis and subsequent timing corrections on both video and audio inputs at the users’ side.
 The purpose of this project is to quickly analyze a video’s audio cues and determine how much offset exists between the audio and video files, then perform the necessary time shift to realign them.
 By using audio and screen capture technology, we are able to identify what a user sees and hears.
-Specific features are then extracted from the captured and audio and video streams, and passed through a trained neural network to determine the required time shift.
-This feedback system will run continuously during a streaming session and properly correct the timings of video and audio streams as soon as an offset is identified.
+Once this information is collected, specific features relating to the speaker's mouth aspect ratio in the video stream and the voice activity detection of the audio stream are extracted.
+Then, a cross-correlation to determine the time offset between the two streams, and the original video file/stream can be realigned by advancing or delaying the audio.

 ## Prior Work
 Audio-visual synchronization is a major factor when determining the quality of a streaming service.
 Traditionally, scientists work on temporal coordination between audio and video streams to minimize the impact of cumulative latencies at end-users’ multimedia devices [1,2].
 However, this approach often requires knowledge of the data transmission protocol applied on audio and video streams and derivations of complicated timing equations.
 Moreover, the outcome of synchronization can vary if latencies are introduced randomly across the entire streaming path [3].
 To bypass these complications while improving the results of audio-visual synchronization, researchers begin to incorporate feature-based analysis on audio and video streams.